Marilyn and Mack receive a 2018 Jefferson Award

 David Zeff helps you identify what equipment works best for your needs.

-Chris Godbey is also available to help you with your needs & requests,
+Donna Roche, is also a retired physical therapist who is available to help you with your needs & requests.

 Stephanie Thrasher is our newest volunteer has been quick to learn and is excited about her work with MMER.